SAP-samples/teched2025-AD166/exercises/ex5/README.md

 1. Open `keepcool.sensormanager/webapp/model/formatter.ts`.

-2. Export the enum `Treshold`.
-This will allow you to create the
+2. Export the enum `Threshold`.
+This will allow you to import it in the controller later on.

 	```ts
 	export const enum Threshold {